Long nonnegative sums of Legendre symbols: Introduction

 \begin{theorem} Conjecture 1 holds for all rational $\alpha\leq \frac{1}{2}$ with denominators in the set $\{1,2,3,4,5,6,8,12\}$. \end{theorem} \begin{theorem} Conjecture 1 holds for all real $\alpha$ satisfying $\frac{1}{3}-2\cdot10^{-6}\leq \alpha\leq \frac{1}{3}+2\cdot10^{-6}$. \end{theorem}

-To prove these two theorems, we are going to reduce the initial problem to the study of certain fixed random variable, using various methods of Fourier analysis, probability theory and distribution of primes in arithmetic progressions.
+To prove these two theorems, we are going to reduce the initial problem to the study of certain fixed random variable, using distribution of primes in arithmetic progressions and various methods of Fourier analysis and probability theory.

-\section{Fourier expansion \texorpdfstring{ of $L(\alpha,p)$}{}}
+\section{Fourier expansion\texorpdfstring{ of $L(\alpha,p)$}{}}

 In this section we are going to prove the following simple result:

 \begin{theorem} For any $\alpha$ and all large enough prime numbers $p$ the equality

 holds, where $\tau\left(\mlegendre{\cdot}{p}\right)=\sum\limits_{n=0}^p e^{2\pi in/p}\mlegendre{n}{p}$ is quadratic Gauss sum. \end{theorem} \begin{proof}